MethodsAndPractices/vsteam/.docs/Get-VSTeamSetting.md

 ```

 ### -BackLogVisibilites
-If specified only a list of the Backlogs (system defined, and added as custom process behaviors) will be returned with "true" or "false" for their visibility state.
-Note that it is possible to set a custom backlog as visible without any WorkItem type being associated with it, and it will be filtered out of the GUI interface while in that state.
+If specified, only a list of the Backlogs (system-defined, and added as custom Process Behaviors) will be returned with "true" or "false" for their visibility state.
+Note that it is possible to set a custom Backlog as visible without any WorkItem type being associated with it, and it will be filtered out of the GUI interface while in that state.

 ```yaml
 Type: SwitchParameter